dotNom/NomPy/README.md

 # How to use NomPy
 NomPy has the option of being run through a Python interpreter or by using the bundled NomPy.exe file.
 ## From Python:
-Download all files ending in .py and the dotnom.png file from the GitHub respository.
-Also, make sure to download 'dotnom.png' or the program will not run.
+Download all files in the 'NomPy Source' folder from the GitHub respository.
 Start the program by running NomPy.py and use the GUI to set preferences.

 ## From executable:
-Download and extract the NomPy.zip file, and run NomPy.exe.
+Download and extract the 'NomPy Application.zip' file, and run 'NomPy.exe'.
 Note: the file will not work unless it is kept in the containing folder created when it is unzipped.

 # Compatible RSS Feeds
 NomPy supports feeds hosted by: